Shivaprasad2426/Daily-Practice/README.md

 # Daily Practice Repository

 Welcome to the Daily Practice repository!
 This repository contains a collection of code examples and practice problems across various programming languages.
-The goal of this repository is to help improve coding skills through consistent daily practice.
+The goal of this repository is to help improve your coding skills by providing diverse challenges and examples.

 ## Table of Contents